 An interesting challenge for the instrumentation comes from static typing in WebAssembly.
 While there are polymorphic instructions, WebAssembly functions, including our hooks, must always be declared with a fixed, monomorphic type.
-For polymorphic instructions, Wasabi cannot simply generate one hook per kind of instruction: Consider drop with the polymorphic instruction type $[\alpha] \rightarrow [\]$.
-(That is, it pops an argument of any type α from the stack and pushes no value.)
+For polymorphic instructions, Wasabi cannot simply generate one hook per kind of instruction: Consider drop with the polymorphic instruction type $[\alpha] \rightarrow []$.
 Inserting a call to the same hook after each drop is not possible, because the hook's function type would then be polymorphic.
 Instead, Wasabi generates multiple monomorphic variants of a polymorphic hook and inserts a call to the appropriate monomorphic low-level hook.5